 Register your IPR to Gain Protection in Europe!

 For patents, the situation is slightly different but protection can still be gained via the U.S. Patent Office.
-Although there is not yet a single EU-wide patent system, the European Patent Office (EPO) (http://www.epo.org/index_de.html) does grant individual European patents for the contracting states to the European Patent Convention (EPC), which entered into force in 1977.
+Although there is not yet a single EU-wide patent system, the European Patent Office (EPO) (http://www.epo.org/index_de.html) does grant bundles of individual European patents for the contracting states to the European Patent Convention (EPC), which entered into force in 1977.
 The 31 contracting states include almost all EU member states and several more European countries.
 As an alternative to filing your patents for European protection with the U.S. Patent Office, the EPO, located in Munich, provides a convenient single point to file a patent in as many of these countries as you wish.

 Things to Know When Participating in a German Trade Fair